riteshhere/Speaker_diarization/README.md

 2. Number of speakers in the audio

 ### Model Output
-The model will produce a text file name 'transcript.txt' with diarization.
+the model generates a transcript file with speaker labels for each segment.